icecube/skyllh/README.md

 - Release candidates follow the same format as releases, but have the additional suffix `.rc<NUMBER>`,  where `<NUMBER>` is an integer starting with 1.
   Example: `v23.2.0.rc1`

+- Before creating the release on github, the version number needs to be updated in the Sphinx documentation: `doc/sphinx/conf.py`.

 # i3skyllh